 Below is a list of suitable aquarium snail treatments that I use and recommend.

 Slightly less toxic than copper sulfate but equally as effective.
 If you have shrimps or other invertebrates in your tank, you will need to remove them.
 Although live plants are sensitive to copper treatments, in low doses, they should be fine, but monitor them closely.

 Copper Power Green

-Copper Power Green is a little more expensive due to the larger bottle, however, I have used it myself, and it was very effective at killing snails without harming the fish or plants.
+Copper Power Green is a little more expensive due to the larger bottle, but I have used it myself, and it was very effective at killing snails without harming the fish or plants.

-If you use a copper treatment in your tank, you need to remove any activated carbon filter media, as it will remove the copper from the aquarium water and make the treatment ineffective.
+If you use a copper treatment in your tank, you need to remove any activated carbon filter media, as it will remove the copper from the aquarium water making the treatment ineffective.

 Types Of Pest Aquarium Snails

 It’s worth mentioning that not all snails are considered pests.
 Pest snails are generally the fast breeding types that can quickly take over a tank, often appearing from nowhere.
 Certain aquarium snail species are kept as pets and are beneficial to the aquarium’s ecosystem.